jymchng/Certificates/README.md

 # Lifelong-Learning

-You can find the certificates as tabulated in the list below in the folder named `lifelong_learning`.
+You can find the certificates as tabulated in the list below and stored in the folder named `lifelong_learning`.

 | #    | Description                                              | Awarded By         |
 | ---- | -------------------------------------------------------- | ------------------ |